Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Conclusion

 \section{Conclusion}

-We consider a Grician approach to chatbot evaluation, reframing the IDK problem as a violation of the maxim of \textsc{Quantity} leading to a new measure---Relative Utterance Quantity (RUQ), which allows researchers to diagnose if their method is violating this particular conversational principle.
+We reframe the IDK problem as a violation of the Gricean maxim of \textsc{Quantity}, and introduce a new measure---Relative Utterance Quantity (RUQ)---which allows researchers to diagnose if their model is violating this particular conversational principle, and analyze methods that aim to address it.

+We aim to encourage further discussion and research drawing on linguistic principles about discourse and pragmatics for analysis of dialog models.